 How much agency, how much moral choice, how much say, do we truly have in our lives?
 Is a sin still a sin if we don’t recognize the concept of sin, or lend credence the idea that some deeds are innately right and others innately wrong?
 Does it even make sense to distinguish between murder and killing, between gangsterism and warfare that’s practiced by nations.
 Or are these constructs designed by authority figures, intended to sanction acts approved by the state and condemn them when practiced outside its purview?
 Is Frank a sociopath who is a great killer because he doesn’t feel emotions or have relationships in the way that most people do?
 (De Niro italicizes so little of Frank, we often don’t know what Frank thinks of the things he does.)
 Or is it possible that violence, even killing/murder, is just one more type of activity, forbidden by rules of most societies, yet still widely practiced, and compatible with friendship, love, and loyalty?
 Are a killer’s tears at losing a friend or loved one counterfeit, a performance of grief?
 Is his smile on his wedding day a performance of love?
 And even if these are performances, what’s the substantive difference between performing feelings and experiencing them?
 Is it different from deciding to become a soldier or a mobster, then being accepted as that thing, and eventually feeling as if you are that thing?

 Scorsese and Zaillian don’t answer these or other questions.
 By the time we reach the movie’s detached and unfussy final image, we still aren’t sure quite what to make of Frank, or this sprawling tale.
 And I don’t believe we’re supposed to.
 The movie expects us to complete it on our own by thinking back on it later, and discussing it with others.
-Scorsese is probably the last big-budget filmmaker who mostly declines to hand meaning to viewers, much less boldface and underline why he’s telling stories about self-serving criminals and and whether he personally condemns them.
+Scorsese is the last big-budget filmmaker who mostly declines to hand meaning to viewers, boldface why he’s telling stories about self-serving criminals, and assure us that he personally condemns them.
 “The Irishman” keeps with that tradition.
 The opportunity to sit with the movie later is the main reason to see it.
 For all its borderline-vaudevillian verbal humor and occasional eruptions of ultraviolence (often done in a single take, and shot from far away) it feels like as much of a collection of thought prompts and images of contemplation as Scorsese’s somber religious epics “The Last Temptation of Christ,” “Kundun,” and “Silence.”
 God is as tight-lipped as Frank.

-This review was filed from the 2019 New York Film Festival.
+This review was filed from the 2019 New York Film Festival on September 27th, 2019.